 This innovative waste-to-energy treatment system reduces the plant's overall operating and maintenance costs, has decreased the overall carbon footprint of the community, and reduces waste going to landfills.

-During the academic semester, 26,000 pounds per week of pre- and post-consumer food scraps from Purdue University’s residence halls and dining courts are fed into the food digester.
+During the academic semester, a little over 2000 pounds per week of pre- and post-consumer food scraps from Purdue University’s residence halls and dining courts are fed into the food digester.
 The system generates as much as 18% of the total energy required to operate the Wastewater Treatment Plant.